CESNET/Nemea/reporters.md

 There are several types of actions that can be performed.
 Most of action types require some parameters so the action must be "defined" in the Custom actions section to be referred from a rule.

-To define an action in custom_actions list, unique name (id) and type of the action must be defined.
+To define an action in `custom_actions` list, unique name (id) and type of the action must be defined.
 Some action types can require additional arguments.

+The `custom_actions` section is optional.

 Each custom action can be one of the following action types:

 **warden** - send the message to Warden server

-Arguments:
+Note: to use this action, the reporter module must be started with `--warden=` parameter that specifies path to Warden client config file.

+Action arguments:
-- url of a warden server
+- url - URL of a warden server (this does not work right now)

 **file** - store message into file

-Arguments:
+Action arguments:
 - path to log file - if directory is given, create a separate file with unique name for each message, otherwise, append the message to the given file.

 **email** - send message via SMTP

-Arguments:
+This action sends each alert as an e-mail message.
+Be careful with this action, it is not recommended for frequent alerts, it may generate lots of e-mails since there is currently no implemented aggregation in this action.

+Action arguments:
-- to - address
+- to - Destination e-mail address, multiple addresses might be specified, separated by comma (`,`).
-- subject
+- subject - Subject of the messages.
+- from  - (optional) Source e-mail address.
+- server - (optional) Hostname of SMTP server
+- port - (optional) Port of SMTP server
+- key - (optional) Path to key file for TLS
+- chain - (optional) Path to certificate (chain) file for TLS
+- forceSSL - (optional) Boolean value to force SSL connection from the beginning (`False` by default)
+- startTLS - (optional) Boolean value to perform `STARTTLS` (`False` by default)
+- authuser - (optional) User name for SMTP server requiring authentication
+- authpass - (optional) Password for SMTP server requiring authentication

+Warning: Username and password (for authentication) are passed in plain-text so be cautious to use this.

+Note: If `forceSSL` is set to `True`, `startTLS` has no effect.

 **mongo** - store message into MongoDB

-Arguments:
+Action arguments:
 - host
 - port
 - db name